 - unauthorised structures

-- decorative stones and plant pots on a highway verge
+- decorative stones and plant pots on a road verge

-- encroachment onto the road, verge or pavement by fencing
+- fencing on a road, verge or pavement

 If something has been spilt then see our Spillages on roads page.